 Protein: Foods like beans, seafood, lean meats, eggs, and soy products are rich in protein, which help your body recover from childbirth.
 Aim for five servings each day, or seven if you’re breastfeeding.

 Iron: This nutrient helps your body make new blood cells, which is especially important if you lost a lot of blood during your delivery.
 Red meat and poultry are high in iron.
 So are tofu and beans.
 Whether you eat meat or go vegetarian, the daily requirement for lactating women is 9 mg daily for women ages 19 and older, and 10 mg daily for adolescents.

-If you had twins, have a health condition, or are vegan, check with your doctor.
-You may need a supplement to get the right nutrition.
+If you had multiples, have a health condition, or are vegan or any specialized diet, check with your doctor.
+They may recommend supplements.

 Want to Lose That Baby Weight?